Cary’s been back in touch.

 Some posts just make you feel good.
 A huge thanks to Cary – you all know how much I enjoy an update, and there’s something about Cary’s that is very fun: I think it’s the size of a project.

 Please do keep ’em coming.

-And if you want to salvage anything from this grim, grim year, and start your layout, the Beginner’s Guide is here.
+And if you want to stop dreaming and start doing, the Beginner’s Guide is here.